-Let’s just pull back here a second, mind.
-Force did sometimes pull out some brilliant editorial copy even if the mag’s remembered for its tapes.
-Ian Osborne’s That Was The Game That Wasn’t, which searched for the stories behind unreleased C64 titles, has an amazing legacy: it was the inspiration for the hugely popular Games That Weren’t website today.
+Let’s just pull back here a second.
+Force did sometimes put out some brilliant editorial even if it’s remembered for the tapes.
+Ian Osborne’s That Was The Game That Wasn’t searched for the stories behind unreleased C64 titles, and has an amazing legacy.
+It was the inspiration for the hugely popular Games That Weren’t website and book.
 A month-by-month diary on the creation of Lemmings was a real scoop, too, and Chris Hayward’s games tips section – The Tipster – could actually be laugh-out-loud funny (it was the Commodore Force team’s favourite section of the whole mag).
-The ZZAP! spirit was still there, too, with at least two people reviewing most games, and there was a nod to a changing C64 world with the introduction of a techie forum hosted by – groan – The Mighty Brian.
+The ZZAP! spirit was still there as well with at least two people reviewing most games, and there was a nod to a changing C64 world with the introduction of a techie forum hosted by – groan – The Mighty Brian.

-The title was a dig at Commodore Format‘s famous letters page, The Mighty Brain, of course, and Force would often prod Format in the way only an underdog can: they’d call CF a “PD fanzine” and themselves the “world’s biggest C64 magazine” – but on the whole it was good natured, if a little one-sided.
-In Ludlow, in reality, they knew the score.
+The title was a dig at Commodore Format‘s famous letters page, The Mighty Brain, and Force would often prod Format in the way only an underdog can.
+They’d call CF a “PD fanzine” and themselves the “world’s biggest C64 magazine”, but on the whole it was good natured if a little one-sided.
+In Ludlow, they knew the score.
 Here’s James Price again, who joined ZZAP! at age 17 and was Force editor by his 18th birthday:

 “I felt like a fraud, a textbook example of the Peter Principle: promoted to my level of incompetence.
 I just didn’t have sufficient experience or knowledge, and the gradual haemorrhaging of staff didn’t help.
 It was a struggle to put each issue together, hence the number of meaningless retrospective pieces.
 It’s not that the team didn’t want (or couldn’t be arsed) to take the magazine in the direction in needed to go in; just that we didn’t have the time or resources.”

-Around the same time, Commodore Format was moving into “knowledge mag” territory, focusing on games creation, homebrew and programming.
-Couldn’t Force have done the same instead of – as James memorably said in Force’s final ever editorial – “rounding up the round ups”?
-Ultimately, Force‘s failing was trying to be a games magazine when there were no longer any games to talk about, surely.
+Around the same time, Commodore Format was moving into “knowledge mag” territory, focusing on games creation, home brew and programming.
+Couldn’t Force have done the same instead of (as James memorably said in Force’s final ever editorial) “rounding up the round ups”?

-By the beginning of 1994, Force had been put on “firm sale” to newsagents in the UK.
-This meant that sellers couldn’t return mags back to the publisher if they were unsold, so only asked for the specific number of issues they had orders for (ie if little Johnny in Wigan asked for Force, the newsagent could get one – but he wouldn’t buy surplus for the shelves).
+By the beginning of 1994 Force had been put on “firm sale” to newsagents in the UK.
+This meant that sellers couldn’t return mags back to the publisher if they were unsold, so only tended to get it if you ordered one.
 There’s some confusion around the dates, but it does appear that on at least one occasion around this time the mag was given an official final issue but got a reprieve when firm orders exceeded expectations; in the end, Commodore Force closed at issue 16 – March 1994 – after Europress Impact went into administration.
-It later emerged that the magazine had been only one of two Impact titles – along with Amiga Force – to make a significant profit.
-Force had done well.
+It later emerged that the magazine had been only one of two Impact titles (along with Amiga Force) to make a profit.

-It would be interesting to know if any of the team’s feelings about the mag have changed since those initial raw years after its demise; unfortunately, everybody we wanted to talk to for this piece either wouldn’t take part or hasn’t answered our calls.
-Looking back, James Price gives himself a very hard time: at the age of 18, a lot of people haven’t left home or even college – let alone edited a national magazine with limited resources.
-Force has some great humour, a clear love of the Commodore (have a look at any of the Back To The Feature installments, for example) and – yes – some wonderful covertapes.
+It would be interesting to know if any of the team’s feelings about the mag have changed since those initial raw years after its demise.
+Unfortunately, everybody we wanted to talk to for this piece either wouldn’t take part or hasn’t answered our calls.
+James Price gives himself a very hard time.
+At the age of 18 most of us haven’t even left home, let alone edited a national magazine with limited resources.
+Force has some great humour, a clear love of the Commodore (have a look at any of the Back To The Feature installments, for example) and some wonderful covertapes.
 A hell of a lot of games got an Indian summer thanks to Force and most people were buying it along with Format in 1993.
 After all, it’s not as if C64 products were spilling off the shelves, is it?

-There are also some really thoughtful reviews, particularly early on.
-Phil King has never been given the praise or recognition he would have got if he’d been on, say, a Future title.
-Yes, there are LOL moments – like the time they got the dates on the 1994 Oli Frey calendar completely wrong, for example – but Commodore Force was here when almost everybody else wasn’t.
-On that basis alone, it’s worth revisiting the mag this summer.
+There are also some really thoughtful reviews, particularly in early issues.
+Phil King has never been given the praise or recognition he would have got if he’d been on a Future title.
+Yes, there are face palm moments – like the time they got the dates on the 1994 Oli Frey calendar completely wrong, for example – but Commodore Force was here when almost everybody else had abandoned the C64.
+On that basis alone, it’s worth revisiting the mag.
 Let us know what you think.
 CF